lsolbach/MDAGenerator/README.md

 MDARepository
 =============

 The module MDARepository contains the model repository of the MDA Generator Framework to facilitate the generation of source code from UML models.
-UML 1.4 models from the xmi repository are transformed into model repository models, which are more convenient for the generation of (java) source code.
+UML 1.4 models read by the MDAXmiRepository are transformed into MDARepository models, which are more convenient for the generation of artifacts (e.g. Java source code).

+See the doc folder for further documentation.

 Runtime Requirements:
 ---------------------